canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

     * ``certification-staging`` - send results to staging version of certification site

+If you don't want to have any stock report automatically generated use ``none`` as the value.

 This field is a list; use commas or spaces to separate stock reports.
 The default value: ``text, certification, submission_files``.